 While we’ve seen his sketches and drawings reprinted on everything from greeting cards to ties, we had no idea he had ever created designs specifically for textiles until reading a recent article by Lauren Ro.
 Designed by Wright, and executed by Ling Po, an artist, and apprentice to Wright at Taliesin West, the patterns were licensed to F. Schumacher & Company in 1955 as part of what was to be called the “Taliesin Line.”
 While not all of the designs Wright and Ling Po developed were produced (see a few of them here) those that were have happily been reintroduced for purchase from Schumacher.
 Not only are the original patterns available, but they have updated the colorways and fabrics.
 What a treat!

 We’ve always gotten a kick out of this logo since Unkie Monkie Studios found it on a matchbook cover years ago.
 There isn’t much available on the history of the Bunnys Waffle Shops chain beyond the fact that there were at least 3 locations in San Francisco, California: 1102 Market Street, 964 Market Street, and 11 McAllister Street.
 An internet image search reveals several pieces of dishware originally manufactured by Tepco China for the restaurant.
-An Unkie Monkie Studios fan contacted us who’s parents frequented Bunnys during the early 1940s, and who visited Bunnys regularly as an adult in the 1960s.
-We who grew up in the San Francisco Bay Area in the 1970s and 1980s never ran across any of the Bunnys locations, unfortunately.
+An Unkie Monkie Studios fan contacted us recently who’s parents frequented Bunnys during the early 1940s, and who himself visited Bunnys regularly as an adult in the 1960s.
+One of our employees who grew up in the San Francisco Bay Area in the 1970s and 1980s never ran across any of the Bunnys locations, unfortunately.

 Shop Susan C. Price online at these stores (click each to view):